RingierIMU/mkt-plugin-wordpress-bus/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to push events to Ringier CDE via the BUS API whenever an article is created, updated or deleted.
+A plugin to push events to the BUS via the BUS API whenever an article is created, updated or deleted.

 ## Description ##

 ### About | Ringier-Bus

-A plugin to push events to the Ringier Content Distribution Engine (CDE) via the BUS API whenever an article is created, updated or deleted.
+A plugin to push events to the BUS via the BUS API whenever an article is created, updated or deleted.

 ### List of Events